 Legumes

-Loaded with soluble and insoluble fiber, they're perfect for improving bowel movements.
+Packed with soluble and insoluble fiber, they're perfect for improving digestion.
 To incorporate them into your meals, consider adding them to salads, soups, or chili.
-For example, you can make a delicious black bean salad with corn, tomatoes, avocado, and a little apple cider vinegar for a touch of flavor.
-Incorporating them into slow-cooked dishes, such as chili con carne or curry, will make them a nutritious and satisfying addition to your daily fiber intake.
+For example, you can make a delicious black bean salad with corn, tomatoes, avocado, and a splash of apple cider vinegar for extra flavor.
+Adding them to simmered dishes, like chili con carne or curry, makes them a nutritious and satisfying addition to your daily fiber intake.

 An excellent source of protein and fiber, they lend themselves to many preparations.
-Try roasting them for a crunchy snack or blending them into hummus to serve with vegetables or pita bread.
+Try roasting them for a crispy snack or blending them into hummus to accompany vegetables or pita bread.

 Rich in fiber and nutrients, they are ideal in soups or salads.
 A lentil soup with carrots and spices like cumin can be both comforting and nourishing.